Hardmath123/hardmath123.github.io/content/string1.md

 "so that narrows it down to about…" He waved his wand about rapidly. "…Sixty-six."

 "GANDALF!"
 Elrond's ears were turning red.
-MAybe his hair was, too.
+Maybe his hair was, too.
 "You only get one chance at guessing, though," he added with a wry smile.

 "Let's go through that list.
 Which one fits an Elf-king?
 It must be… yes…" Gandalf got up and whispered: "Altruism."